-- The cooking zone switches off automatically. - An acoustic signal is heard. - DDD and the timer symbol 🕥 can be seen flashing in the control knob display. - After 5 seconds the acoustic signal and the flashing display are automatically deactivated. - The flashing display and acoustic signal can be stopped early with a touch command on the control knob. - If necessary, the residual heat indicator H is then displayed.
+- The cooking zone switches off automatically. - An acoustic signal is heard. - DDD and the timer symbol (S) can be seen flashing in the control knob display. - After 5 seconds the acoustic signal and the flashing display are automatically deactivated.

+• If necessary, the residual heat indicator H is then displayed.